geerlingguy/ansible-for-devops/drupal/README.md

   - Drush 7.x (latest dev release)
   - Drupal 6.x, 7.x, or 8.0.x (configurable)

-It should take 5-10 minutes to build or rebuild the VM from scratch on a decent broadband connection.
+It takes 5-10 minutes to build or rebuild the VM from scratch on a decent broadband connection.

 ## Quick Start Guide